nick29581/r4cppp/borrowed.md

 ```

+If a mutable value is borrowed in the same scope, the original value (`x` above) becomes immutable while being borrowed (by `xr` above).
+`x` can only be changed through `xr`.
-If a mutable value is borrowed, it becomes immutable for the duration of the
+If a mutable value is borrowed in a different scope, it becomes immutable while in that scope.
+This is to ensure at any given time, there is only one mutable reference to a value, including the original value itself.

-borrow.
-Once the borrowed pointer goes out of scope, the value can be mutated
+Once the borrowed pointer goes out of scope, the value can be mutated again.
-again.
-This is in contrast to unique pointers, which once moved can never be
+This is in contrast to unique pointers, which once moved can never be used again.
-used again.
 For example,

 ```rust
 fn foo() {